 We love this song because it reminds us of the beauty of the Blue Ridge Mountains and some of our favorite travel memories.

 Sweet Caroline is another classic song that you’ll hear all over the place.
 This uplifting tune is often played at dances or sporting events, but it is also a great one for back and forth over the campfire.
 This perfect song makes a great addition for people in your group who may only want a few lines.
 That way, you include everyone.

 If you’ve ever been in a relationship (or even if you haven’t), you’ve probably heard this song.
 The words are sweet and easy to catch on to, making it an excellent campfire song.

-How much more “campfirey” can it get than singing Ring of Fire?
+How much more “campfire” can it get than singing Ring of Fire by Johnny Cash?
 Not much!
-This song screams, “sing me around a bonfire.”
-It also has easy to remember, repetitive lyrics so everyone can join in on the chorus.
+This great song screams, “sing me around a bonfire.”
+It also has easy-to-remember, repetitive lyrics so everyone can join in on the chorus.

-Wagon Wheel is another classic country campfire song.
+When it comes to classic campfire songs, Wagon Wheel is another country song to add to your list.
 The tune is catchy, and you won’t be able to help but sing or hum along.
-Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this song is your time to shine at the bonfire!
+Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this folk song is your time to shine at the bonfire!

 If you think you don’t know this song, you’re probably wrong.
 The second you hear the first notes, or at most the chorus, you’ll find yourself singing (or shouting) along.
 This song has been around since 1995, but it is still played on the radio to this day.